 So far, we have kept $p$ and $\eta$ general and described properties of the exact KR map $\SKR$, without delving into implementation-related details.
 In practice, we are interested in approximating the target distribution $p$, which in general may be accessible only via (i) unnormalized density evaluations, or (ii) a set of samples.
 In the ensemble filtering/smoothing setting, the latter case is of interest.
 Given a set of samples from the target, we wish to identify a map $\SKR$ that pushes forward this target to a well-defined reference distribution, usually a multivariate standard normal distribution $\eta=\mathcal{N}(\mathbf{0},\mathbf{I})$.
 Once we have identified this map, we can freely transform samples from the reference to the target, and back; see Figure~\ref{fig:transport_map}.
 This map allows us to sample from the target distribution by sampling the reference $\z^i \sim \eta$, and transforming each reference sample $\z^i$ into a target sample $\w^i = \SKR^{-1}(\z^i)$ through the inverse map.

-To find this map, we follow \citet{Marzouk2017SamplingIntroduction} and minimize the Kullback--Leibler divergence between $\SKR^{\sharp}\eta$ and $p$ over some \textit{parameterized family} of monotone lower triangular functions $\mathcal{S}$.
+To find this map, we follow \citet{Marzouk2017SamplingIntroduction} and minimize the Kullback--Leibler divergence from $\SKR^{\sharp}\eta$ to $p$ over some \textit{parameterized family} of monotone lower triangular functions $\mathcal{S}$.
+We note that it is possible to base this optimization objective on other divergences.
+However, the forward Kullback--Leibler divergence is natural because it corresponds to maximum likelihood estimation, once the expectations are discretized with a finite set of samples.
 Functions in the chosen family can be highly nonlinear---although we will focus on linear functions in this paper, leaving more general nonlinear maps to the companion paper~\citep{Ramgraber2022underUpdatesb}.